nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Features
 [Back to top](#table-of-contents)

-Take a look at the [command summary](#command-summary) for a quick summary of the features below!
+Take a look at the [Command Summary](#command-summary) for a quick summary of the features below!

 <div markdown="block" class="alert alert-info">